4th of July Fireworks and Baby and Toddler Sleep

 If you get lucky and they do sleep in, let them sleep an extra 30 minutes maximum to help stay on their regular schedule.
 Then on the night of the 5th, you may need a slightly earlier bedtime (~15-30 minutes).

 Know that your child is going to be a little more tired today.
-Again, this may not be the day to go on an all-day family outing to the zoo :)
+Again, this may not be the day to go on an all-day family outing to the beach or the zoo :)

 Related Posts: